josues/storr/README.md

 ![](https://raw.githubusercontent.com/josues/storr/master/visuals/DOKU_Marcel-Storr.024.jpeg)

 The code so far was rather static and created very similar output.
-In a last iteration of the code, …
+In a last iteration of the code, the ouptput was much more variable, creating a new ensemble of buildings every time.

 ![](https://raw.githubusercontent.com/josues/storr/master/visuals/DOKU_Marcel-Storr.025.jpeg)
 ![](https://raw.githubusercontent.com/josues/storr/master/visuals/DOKU_Marcel-Storr.027.jpeg)